fbpx

 Affordability and personal circumstances

 These go hand in hand and a mortgage broker will do the very same checks whether you are a first-time buyer or if in fact, you are looking at remortgaging to buy additional property.
-It is a regulatory requirement that we get from you all the information we need in order to give you the best advice possible.

-This means, we will go through your personal details, income, credit commitments, monthly outgoings and also consider your overall creditworthiness.
 Depending on the reason as to why you are looking to remortgage to buy an additional property, we may also need to consider future monthly costs that will come with owning that particular property.

 The affordability checks would be different if you are remortgaging to purchase a Buy to Let Investment property as the lender, amongst other factors, will look at the rental income that the property being purchased is likely to achieve.

-However, if you were remortgaging to buy yourself that lovely holiday home you would need to also cover monthly running costs of both properties, so a lender is likely to include these to check you meet their lending criteria.
+However, if you were remortgaging to buy yourself that lovely holiday home you would need to also cover the monthly running costs of both properties, so a lender is likely to include these to check you meet their lending criteria.

 The bottom line for them is why are you remortgaging to purchase an additional property?
 Do you have enough equity in your current home to do this and are you able to afford it?
-Ruban Selvanayagam from Property Solvers also adds that, other times, people look to remortgage to fund an auction or investment property.
-The lender may then want to know more about the specifics here.

 We are here to check if you meet the criteria, find the best lender for you, and provide them with the evidence that will support your application.

-Should you have any further questions about a Remortgaging to buy an additional property, whatever the reason may be, please get in touch and we will do our best to help.
+Should you have any further questions about Remortgaging to buy an additional property, whatever the reason may be, please get in touch and we will do our best to help.

 Check Today's Best Rates >